AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk-reference/android-sdk-reference-appsflyerlib.md

 ### setAdditionalData

 > 📘
-> Calling for setAddiotionalData before first launch will have the additional data included in installs, sessions, as well as in-app events.
+> Calling `setAddiotionalData` before first launch will have the additional data included in installs, sessions, as well as in-app events.

 **Method signature**